Bounce corrections to gravitational lensing, quasinormal spectral stability and gray-body factors of Reissner-Nordstr\"om black holes: Quasinormal spectra of the charged black-bounce

-In order to obtain a complete and accurate spectrum, we use the sixth order WKB approach~\cite{Matyjasek:2017psv,Konoplya:2003ii} to extract the quasinormal frequencies which are shown in Table \ref{table:s0} for the spin zero perturbation and Table \ref{table:s1} for the spin one perturbation in the unit of $m=1$.
+In order to overcome the disadvantage that the WKB method is less accurate than the Leaver's method at a small multiple number, we compute the quasinormal frequencies by using the improved WKB method~\cite{Matyjasek:2017psv}, i.e., the higher order WKB-Pad\'e approach in which the powerful technique of the Pad\'e transformation greatly improves the accuracy of computations.
+Incidentally, the WKB-Pad\'e approach has been widely used and its accuracy has been proved~\cite{Matyjasek:2019eeu,Konoplya:2003ii} to be consistent with the Leaver's method up to 24 decimal places at a small multiple number.
+In order to obtain a complete and accurate spectrum, we first use the WKB-Pad\'e approach to extract the stable quasinormal mode frequencies which are shown in Table \ref{table:s0} for the spin zero perturbation and Table \ref{table:s1} for the spin one perturbation in the unit of $m=1$.
 In the special case of $a=0$, the quasinormal frequencies for both spin zero and spin one perturbations recover the Reissner-Nordstr\"om quasinormal frequencies.
-For instance, $0.5056 - 0.0980 i$ calculated in terms of the third WKB approach in Ref.~\cite{Konoplya:2002ky} is coincident with the data of $Q=0.5, s=0, \ell=2$ in Table \ref{table:s0}, and more specially, $0.4836 - 0.0968 i$ given with the sixth order WKB approach for the Schwarzschild quasinormal frequencies ($a=0$ and $Q=0$) in Ref.~\cite{Konoplya:2003ii} is coincident with the data of $Q=0, s=0, \ell=2$ in Table \ref{table:s0}.
-From the two tables, we can see that the frequencies begin to decrease when the bounce parameter $a$ increases, and that they stabilize approximately at a same value for different charges when $a\gg Q$.
+Our purpose is to explore the influence of bounce parameters on quasinormal mode spectra.
+We can see from the two tables that the spectra have the same behavior in large bounce parameters for different multiple numbers, i.e., they become more stable because the absolute values of imaginary parts are decreasing.
+Moreover, we observe a significant decrease in both the real and imaginary parts of quasinormal frequencies when the bounce parameter is much bigger than the charge, $a\gg Q$.